BerliozFramework/BerliozDocs/guides/packages.md

 ## Installation of a package

-If the package respect [our recommandations](packages/creation.md), the installation is automatic ; but you can also declare package manualy.
+If the package respect [our recommendations](packages/creation.md), the installation is automatic ; but you can also declare package manually.

 ## Manual installation of a package